jrd261/exp-docs/_pages/developers.md

       }
     }

-You must replace `YOUR_APP_NAME` in the above file with whatever name you plan to give to the app when you upload it to EXP.

 The above manifest allows one text field configuration parameter for an app.
 The most important line to take note of in this manifest is where we set `"path": "message"`.
 In `main.js` we depend on this path being set up that way with the line: